 The parable of the sower

 - And again He began to teach along the sea.
-And the largest crowd assembled to Him, so He stepped into a boat to sit in the sea, and all the crowd was on the land facing toward the sea.
+And the largest crowd assembles to Him, so He stepped into a boat to sit in the sea, and all the crowd was on the land facing toward the sea.

-- And He was teaching many things in parables, and He was telling them in His teaching:
+- And He was teaching them many things in parables, and He was telling them in His teaching: